akkuduvalli/ECM202A_2025Fall_Project_10/docs/media/README.md

-Put any image, video, sound, and such files here.
+Put any slides, image, video, sound, and such files here.